hibernator11/notebook-texts-metadata/README.md

 This project includes several notebooks to exploit GLAM datasets that contain text and metadata.

 ## dataset-extraction-images
-This [notebook](dataset-extraction-images.ipynb) extracts a dataset as a CSV file from a digital collection described using MARCXML files.
-[View notebook in nbviewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/Dataset-Extraction-Example.ipynb)
+This [notebook](https://nbviewer.jupyter.org/github/hibernator11/notebook-texts-metadata/blob/master/dataset-extraction-images.ipynb) extracts a dataset as a CSV file from a digital collection described using MARCXML files.

 We use [Data Package](https://specs.frictionlessdata.io/data-package/) as a simple container format for describing a coherent collection of data in a single 'package'.
 It provides the basis for convenient delivery, installation and management of datasets.

 This notebook uses a dataset of descriptive metadata from the [Moving Image Archive catalogue](https://data.nls.uk/data/metadata-collections/moving-image-archive/), which is Scotland’s national collection of moving images.

 ## topic-modeling-billing
-This [notebook](topic-modeling-billing.ipynb) extracts the most common words in a corpus of text documents.
+This [notebook](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/topic-modeling-billing.ipynb) extracts the most common words in a corpus of text documents.
 This notebook is an example of Topic Modeling based on Digitised Volumes of theatrical English, Scottish, and Irish playbills between 1600 - 1902 from [data.bl.uk](data.bl.uk).
-[View notebook in nbviewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/topic-modeling-billing.ipynb)

 ![Topic modeling](images/topic-modeling.png)